 There are many differences (and advantages) between GA4 over UA.
 Still, let's look at some of the main differences concerning the data export and how this new data model unlocks some of the capabilities.

 Allows data to be stored more densely, which makes the data easy to store while allowing easy transformations to other types.
 This data format is great for visualizations such as stacked graphs, funnel charts, and area charts.

 Introducing new custom events does not change the data export model.
 No new columns are created, making adding or removing events easier without breaking the database model and data pipeline downstream.

 The same parameter can also be used across multiple events, meaning parameters only need to be registered once, saving valuable quota space.
 You only get up to 25 event parameters in the free version.

 Easy sequencing of events and page views together to create a custom funnel and pathing.

 Understand what and how things get measured

 We hope this article inspired you to learn more about data models and the data modeling process.
-Understanding data models will help you also understand the interactions between different datasets generated by your business.
+Understanding data models will help you also understand data processing, and the interactions between different datasets generated by your business.